Duom1/dtep/README.md

 ## How does the makefile work
 The make file has two targets: "debug" and "release".
-Debug is meant for debuggin the program so it has the "-g" options.
+Debug is meant for debuggin the program so it has the "-g" option.
 Release is meant to be the program to actually use it has optimisations turned to level 3 and the cpu optimisations set to native.
 Also the NDEBUG preprocessor macro is defined.

 ## Command line options
-The bare minimum is dtep mode(new, init) name(name for the project) language(cpp, c++, c)
+The bare minimum is "dtep mode(new, init) name(name for the project) language(cpp, c++, c)"

 Some other options are:
 * -h shows a help page